Indiana drivers can quote online for our 12% web discount!

 Frequent accidents, tickets, and insurance claims alert the insurance company that you are a high-risk driver, and your rate will likely be higher than a driver with a clean record.

 If you have a long commute, drive frequently, or use your vehicle for business, you will likely pay higher rates.
 If you don’t drive often, work from home, or park in a garage or covered carport, you could qualify for a rate reduction.

 The type of vehicle you drive can impact your insurance rate.
 Cars that are older, smaller, have a lower safety rating, are more expensive to repair, or are considered luxury vehicles often require higher premiums.
 Learn more about how your vehicle impacts your rates.

 Car insurance rates sometimes trend up or down.
 The premium you pay will depend on these overall rate trends.

-You can take advantage of the many discount programs offered by Elephant Insurance including:
+You can take advantage of the many discounts offered by Elephant including:

 - Multi-car discount

 If you opt out of getting a traditional car insurance policy, here are your alternatives.